IsaacZacher/Portfolio/README.md

-> ### My name is Isaac Zacher and I am entering my third year of a BSc in Neuroscience at Dalhousie university.
-I am currently volunteering as a research assistant in the Adamo lab and am slowly building my coding and data science skills.
+### My name is Isaac Zacher and I am entering my third year of a BSc in Neuroscience at Dalhousie University.
+I am currently volunteering as a research assistant in the Adamo lab buidling my coding, data science skills, and practical lab skills.
 I love to learn new things and always appreciate a good challenge

 > **Contact Info**: is529187@dal.ca